atayalan/sctp_ko/README.md

 # sctp_ko
-Linux SCTP driver release objects
+Linux SCTP driver release objects.

+SCTP driver is kept in a separate branch based on SCTP driver version.

+Please, take a look at branches.